 The topic of scalable jQuery is huge and probably deserves an article all to itself, but the short version is simple: be aware of the performance hit of anything you use.
 If you are using a jQuery extension to add some functionality, do some testing to see how much it slows down your web site or application.
 If you are using code copy and pasted from StackOverflow, make sure you understand what it is doing before using it.

 It’s 2017, and if you’re not using a module bundler like webpack, you’re a little behind.
-A very basic webpack configuration will give you ECMA 2015+, which means modules for scalability.
+A will give you ECMA 2015+, which means modules for scalability.
 This will also give you easy uglification for production environments.